A Senior Dance on Friday, June 8 at the Senior Center. More at

-Throughout the week there are also many independently sponsored events, including an Art Show and Sale in Center Memorial Park on Sunday, June 4, a family hike, children's activities, veterans lunch, and a Flag Day ceremony.
+Throughout the week there are also many independently sponsored events, including 11 hikes and bike rides on town trails for all the family, museum open-house day, children's activities, veterans lunch, and a Flag Day ceremony.

 A bit of history about Manchester's Pride week: The late Joseph Negri, a former member of the Board of Directors,

 started Pride In Manchester Week as a one-day event, when residents volunteered their time cleaning up the streets of

 Manchester.
 The program grew each year, adding a senior dance, roller-skating party, and a concert.
 The Pride committee invites community organizations to participate by offering free events to the public.
 From 1991 to 2015, Heritage Day was held on the final Saturday of Pride week, and it was based on "Homeland Day," a day set aside in 1914 by Cheney Brothers to recognize and

 celebrate the many ethnic backgrounds of those who came to Manchester to work in the Cheney silk mills.
 Starting in 2016, we have combined Heritage Day with the Concert in the Park on the first Saturday of June.

 Since 2011, the Pride Committee has honored "Hometown Heroes" each June, "to recognize people in our community who have

 supported, served, volunteered, and given their time and talents without the recognition they deserve."
 Joyce Hodgson,